bosun-ai/swiftide/README.md

 Additionally, several generic transformers are implemented.
 They take implementers of `SimplePrompt` and `EmbedModel` to do their things.

+> [!NOTE]
-All integrations are enabled by default but can be disabled with feature flags.
+> No integrations are enabled by default as some are code heavy.
+Either cherry-pick the integrations you need or use the "all" feature flag.

+> [!WARNING]
-**note**: Due to the performance, chunking before adding metadata gives rate limit errors on OpenAI very fast, especially with faster models like 3.5-turbo.
+> Due to the performance, chunking before adding metadata gives rate limit errors on OpenAI very fast, especially with faster models like 3.5-turbo.
 Be aware.

 _For more examples, please refer to /examples and the [Documentation](https://docs.rs/swiftide/latest/swiftide/)_